arkhitex/hello-world/README.md

 # hello-world
-Learning to make use of GitHub
+My first repo, for the sake of learning to make use of GitHub.